 In August 2020, the FASB issued Accounting Standards Update ("ASU") 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40).
 The new standard eliminates the current models that require separation of beneficial conversion and cash conversion features from convertible instruments and simplifies the derivative scope exception guidance pertaining to equity classification of contracts in an entity's own equity.
 The new standard also introduces additional disclosures for convertible debt and freestanding instruments that are indexed to and settled in an entity's own equity.
 This ASU will be effective for the year ended December 31, 2024.
-The Company is currently evaluating the effect the adoption of this ASU will have on the consolidated financial statements.
+The Company adopted this ASU in Q1 of 2023.

 In June 2022, the FASB issued Accounting Standards Update ("ASU") 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions, which (1) clarifies the guidance in Topic 820 on the fair value measurement of an equity security that is subject to contractual restrictions that prohibit the sale of an equity security and (2) requires specific disclosures related to such an equity security.
 This ASU will be effective for the year ended December 31, 2024.
-The Company is currently evaluating the effect the adoption of this ASU will have on the consolidated financial statements.
+The Company adopted this ASU in 2023.